-Data, both qualitative and quantitative, that is suitable for open sharing will be stored (along with relevant metadata and documentation) in the UEL data repository, data.uel, without any restrictions (Open Data).
+Data, both qualitative and quantitative, that is suitable for open sharing will be stored (along with relevant metadata and documentation) in the City data repository, without any restrictions (Open Data).
 This data will be thoroughly reviewed to ensure that it is truly anonymous, so that no security will be required.
 For instance, data relating to birthdates (for mother and child, as well as rare events - such as multiple births) will not be included in the dataset.
-This data will be reviewed every 5 years in accordance with UEL Research Data
+This data will be reviewed every 5 years in accordance with the City Research Data Management policy (Research data management • City, University of London).
+The data will be kept for the standard retention period of 20 years for clinical trial data.

-Management policy